Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 In this guide, we will show you how to detect orphan pages using the orphan posts filter and fix them using the keyword maps, all within AI Link Genius.

-Now, head to Rank Math SEO → Links, as shown below.
+Now, head to Rank Math SEO → Link Genius, as shown below.

 Then, click Posts.

-You will then be presented with the orphan posts and pages on your site.
-The incoming links (from other pages on the same site) to these pages will be zero and denoted with an exclamation mark icon.
+You will then be presented with the orphan posts on your site.
+The incoming links (from other posts on your site) to these posts will be zero and represented with an exclamation mark icon.

-You can now use the filters on the page to narrow down on your orphan pages.
-This lets you identify which orphan pages to improve and which ones to ignore.
+You can now use the filters on the page to narrow down on your orphan posts.
+This lets you identify which orphan posts to improve and which ones to ignore.
 It also helps you prioritize the pages that need the most attention.

 There are multiple filters and options, and you can use them alone or in combination with other filters.
 This includes the: